zacharykstine/zacharykstine.github.io/_posts/2024-04-13-ai_needs_the_humanities.md

 `P(todays_state == no_ice_cream | yesterdays_state, action == mcdonalds) = 0.3`
 `P(todays_state == no_ice_cream | yesterdays_state, action == wendys) = 0.1`

+Since, as far as you know, there is no discernible relationship between yesterday's state and today's (though such a relationship migh exist outside of this contingent perspective), we can simplify this to just
+`P(mcdonalds_ice_cream | mcdonalds) = 0.7`
+`P(no_ice_cream | mcdonalds) = 0.3`
+`P(wendys_ice_cream | mcdonalds) = 0.0`

+`P(wendys_ice_cream | wendys) = 0.9`
+`P(no_ice_cream | wendys) = 0.1`
+`P(mcdonalds_ice_cream | wendys) = 0.0`

-Since, as far as you know, there is no discernible relationship with the state from It's tempting to assume that optimal decision-making ought to require nothing else, that knowing how the world works, how to best describe the future, is sufficient for acting rationally.
+It's tempting to assume that optimal decision-making ought to require nothing else, that knowing how the world works, how to best describe the future, is sufficient for acting rationally.
 AI's success is predicated on this being untrue.
 Instead, another equally ingredient, equally critical, is needed: the evaluation of possible futures, expressing the agent's desires for different realities, states of the problem-environment, in the form of a utility function.
+In other words, the agent-environment-problem system cannot provide us with any notion of correct action unless we determine how much we value the three possible states.
+To act optimally necessitates have clarity around my values.

+Suppose then, that you interrogate, reflect on, or generally clarify your values and come to the following realization on this particular day, prior to acting: you really do not like going without an ice cream and would much prefer to have an ice cream from either McDonald's or Wendy's.
+But on further reflection, you will realize that, if you had to pick one over the other, you have a slightly higher preference for McDonald's.
+To fill

 ## Society as an AI
 [* add that quote from Peli Grietzer about economic systems being algorithms with misaligned values *]